9 min

 If your videos contain controversial material, it can lead to a "yellow dollar" label, which means YouTube generates less revenue from them and recommends them less.
 If this has happened to you, we recommend that you monitor how YouTube reacts to your new videos, and perhaps hold off on publishing more videos until you know how things are.

-If you think the "yellow dollar" label was incorrectly awarded, you have the option to request a review.
-YouTube gives creators the opportunity to challenge such decisions if they believe they have made a mistake.
+If you think a "yellow dollar" label was incorrectly awarded, you have the option to request a review.
+YouTube gives creators the opportunity to challenge such decisions if they believe there was an error.

 Quality over quantity

 Remember that sometimes it's better to focus on quality rather than trying to create a lot of content.
-Viewers really appreciate videos that are well-crafted, contain valuable or interesting material, and are technically well-crafted.
-These videos are much more likely to be watched by viewers until the end, which can increase overall engagement and help your channel grow.
+Viewers will really appreciate videos that are well-crafted, contain valuable or interesting material, and are technically well executed.
+These videos have a much higher chance of viewers watching them all the way through, which can increase overall engagement and help your channel grow.

-If your view counts are dropping despite this, it can be frustrating.
-Many creators have faced this situation, and everyone responds differently.
+If your view counts are declining, it can be frustrating.
+Many creators have experienced this situation, and everyone responds differently.
 Maybe you've changed the style of your videos, started experimenting with new topics, or increased the production quality of your content.

 …